imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

   - life
 ---

 _"Woah, woah, woah, hold on!
 This is the first post about therapist visit and you are telling me that this is part 4?
 Where are the previous 3 parts?"_ Unfortunately, for the first therapist visit, I was really all over the place.
-According to the therapist, my stories back then were unordered [timeline-wise], which is true, because I didn't know where to start.
+According to my therapist, my stories back then were unordered [timeline-wise], which is true, because I didn't know where to start.
 For the second and third visit, I did have a note but I forget where did I put it... so, yeah.
 Anyway!

 ## Topics